 Areas of Expertise:

-Tumors associated with epilepsy, Tumors of the peripheral nerves, Brachial plexus and peripheral nerve lesions, Brain/spine tumors, Complex spine, Epilepsy surgery, Fetal evaluation and treatment, Functional brain and spine disorders, Hydrocephalus, Spinal dysraphism
+Chiari malformations, Myelomeningocele repair (fetal and postnatal), Spine tumors, Tumors associated with epilepsy, Tumors of the peripheral nerves, Brachial plexus and peripheral nerve lesions, Brain tumors, Complex spine, Epilepsy surgery, Fetal evaluation and treatment, Functional brain and spine disorders, Hydrocephalus, Spinal dysraphism

 Locations: Main Campus